rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## Setup Input bindings

-As parts of our state gets passed over input bindings we eed to feed this changes to the components state.
+As parts of our state get passed as input bindings we need to insert these changes into the components' state.
 There is one problem, the `set` function decorated with `@Input` is not compos able with RxJS.

 We could write Reactive decorators like `@Input$` and alos do this for all other things not reactive in a component.